 Changes to IR35 rules are now in force

 New off-payroll working rules (often known as IR35) are now in force for the private sector.
 If.
 All medium and large private sector businesses are legally required to determine if an individual is an ‘employee’ for tax purposes and will be responsible for income tax and NICs.
-Visit our website for more information.

 Workers can report Health and Safety concerns without fear of detriment

 From 31 May 2021, workers will be eligible to be protected from detriment if they take a specific course of action as a result of a health and safety concern.
 Currently, this protection is only extended to employees.
 Concerns over contracting Covid-19 in the workplace has already resulted in a number of claims being brought to tribunal by employees concerned that their workplaces are not sufficiently Covid-secure.
 All employers are encouraged to follow government guidance on implementing Covid-secure measures in the workplace.